-Holiday mystery: Letters to Santa arrive at New York City apartment every year
+Holiday Mystery: Letters to Santa arrive at New York City apartment every year

-CHELSEA, Manhattan (WABC) -- It's an annual holiday mystery: for some reason hundreds of letters addressed to Santa arrive to a specific apartment in Midtown every year.
+NEW YORK CITY -- It's an annual holiday mystery: for some reason hundreds of letters addressed to Santa arrive at a specific apartment in Midtown every year.
 The owner doesn't know why, but that didn't stop him from stepping into Kris Kringle's shoes.

 Jim Glaub moved into a building on West 22nd Street about 10 years ago and the previous tenant gave him a heads up.

-"Oh yeah, don't worry about it, but you're going to get these letters to Santa, they'll only be a couple, it's nothing to really worry about," Glaub said.
+"Oh yeah, don't worry about it, but you're going to get these letters to Santa, they'll only be a couple, it's nothing to even think about," Glaub said.
+"This sort of fluke has now turned into Christmas tradition."

-That first year, Glaub received a few letters, but by year three, he received hundreds.

-Now Glaub and his friends work their magic digitally through his nonprofit called Miracle On 22nd Street.

-Tiny Fey is even working on a movie based on their workshop.
+Tina Fey is even working on a movie based on their workshop!

-"It just shows you that there is this need for hope, the need for giving back, and it really is the greatest gift," Glaub said.
+"It just shows that there is this need for hope, a need for giving back, and it is the greatest gift," Glaub said.

 He has since moved out of that apartment, but now Meredith McKernan lives there and she says the letters keep on coming.

-"At first I thought it was kind of weird, that was before I saw a real letter and when we got our first letter, and now I'm excited, oh my gosh this is real," McKernan said.
+"At first I thought it was kind of weird, but that was before I saw a real letter and when we got our first letter, it was exciting," McKernan said.

-Click here if you would like to become an elf and help spread some holiday cheer.
+If you would like to spread some holiday cheer and become an "Elf", visit their website!

 More Videos